samistax/shopassistant/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+## Connecting to Astra DB
+To connect this demo applicaiton to your Astra DB vector store you should add a *application.yaml* file to your project.
+You shoudl place the file in <project root>/config folder.
+This is a sample yaml file showing what paramaters you need to change to connect to your personal Astra DB.
+This demo also requires OPEN AI license key which you can define in the same yaml file.

+    # Open AI license key
+    openai:
+      apikey: <YOUR OPEN AI KEY>

+    # Astra DB Connection properties
+    astra:
+      # Allow usage of devops and Stargate apis
+      api:
+        endpoint: <API_ENDPOINT>
+        application-token: <ASTRA_TOKEN>
+        database-id: <ASTRA_DB_ID>
+        database-region: <ASTRA_REGION>
+        default-keyspace: default_keyspace
+        cross-region-failback: false
+        grpc:
+          enabled: true
+      # Connectivity to Cassandra
+      cql:
+        enabled: true
+        download-scb:
+          enabled: true

+## Langchain4J configuration

+Various Langchain4J features are configured in *AiServiceConfigurator* class, located in package com.samistax.application.ai package.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,